 Demand at the San Pedro Bay refueling hub is notably higher than at other hubs, at 16 and 39 storage tanks for S1 and S4, respectively.
-This requires dedicated space of 5,400 m^2 and 13,000 m^2 , respectively.
+This requires dedicated space of 5,400 $m^2$ and 13,000 $m^2$ , respectively.

 While we show an increasing need for dedicated space to place storage tanks, conserving the need for land in even the most expanded scenario is still possible if tanks sizes scale up.
 For example, the Aleutian Islands hub needs three storage tanks (Figure 7a) under the S1 scenario, and this takes up space of the size of one Olympic swimming pool.
 That space can be repurposed to build one cylindrical tank big enough to hold the more than triple stable demand under the S4 scenario.
-A sample calculation is in Appendix E. With the same scale of cylindrical tank, the same amount of land for storage tanks at the San Pedro Bay hub could meet a tripled demand, full deployment scenario, as well.9 in Figure 7b, a typical refueling hub would need to commission two refueling vessel visits per week to accommodate flexible demand for weeks with peak incoming ship traffic under the S1 scenario.10 At full deployment (S4), the number of visits required nearly doubles.
+A sample calculation is in Appendix E. With the same scale of cylindrical tank, the same amount of land for storage tanks at the San Pedro Bay hub could meet a tripled demand, full deployment scenario, as well.

+Flexible demand could be fulfilled by commissioning refueling vessels ad hoc.
+Similar to storage tanks, refueling vessel visits follow the same pattern as flexible demand.
+Shown in Figure 7b, a typical refueling hub would need to commission two refueling vessel visits per week to accommodate flexible demand for weeks with peak incoming ship traffic under the S1 scenario.
+At full deployment (S4), the number of visits required nearly doubles.
 For some hubs, such as the Aleutian Islands, the need for ad hoc refueling vessel visits does not change over the scenarios; this suggests that a full deployment attracts not only more demand, but also a more stable refueling demand.
 The Kanto refueling hub even saw demand for refueling vessel visits fall in S4, although the overall annual demand of this hub remains mostly the same (Figure 5).
 This is also a good sign of consistent, stable demand.